 Maine requires first-time drivers under 18 to hold an instructional permit followed by an intermediate license before applying for a regular driver license without restrictions.

-Instruction permits, or learner permits, allow drivers at least 15 years old to drive while accompanied by another driver who is 20 or older with a valid license for the past two years.
+Instruction permits, or learner permits, allow drivers at least 15 years old to drive while accompanied by another driver who is 20 or older with a valid license for the past 2 years.

 You need to have an instruction permit for six months before applying for an intermediate license.